rtsdeveloper/react-i18n-translation/README.md

 # react-i18n-translation

 `react-i18n-translation` is a lightweight React library designed for internationalization and translation management in React applications.
-It provides a simple and efficient way to handle multilingual content in React and Next.js projects.
+It provides a simple and efficient way to handle multilingual content in React.js projects only.

 ---

 ## **Features**

-- Easy integration with React and Next.js.
+- Easy integration with React.js.
 - Lightweight and simple API.
 - Dynamic language switching.
 - Support for RTL (Right-to-Left) languages.